linklayer/cantact-pro-fw/README.md

-# CANtact Pro Firmware
+# CANtact FD Firmware

-This repository contains firmware for the CANtact Pro device.
+This repository contains firmware for the CANtact FD device.
 This firmware is provided as a project for the NXP MCUXpresso IDE, which is available for free from NXP.